 - Stay positive- think of our mission values and be resilient!

-- Notice maths in everyday life (at the shops, in a restaurant, a bus timetable)
+- Point out the Maths in everyday life (at the shops, in a restaurant, a bus timetable)

 - Work together because two heads are better than one.

 - Use websites and videos to support learning at home (there are some helpful links below)